 Transforming the representation of "subject" participation and SNOMED CT "subject relationship context" into a single coherent form.
 See Subject Participation and Subject Relationship Context (§ 2.4.1 ).

-Additional documentation on this topic will be added based on experience of use of this specification.
+Additional documentation on this topic will be added based on experience with use of this specification.

 SNOMED CT concept domain constraints